StrangeRanger/customized-unix-terminal/README.md

 | ac | Directory writeable to others (with sticky bit) | black | green |
 | aD | Directory writeable to others (without sticky bit) | black | yellow |

-After setting up the new LSCOLORS, you will either need to modify the terminal profile ansi color to your liking, or import my personal terminal profile (instructions below).
+After setting up the new LSCOLORS, you will either need to modify the terminal profile ansi-colors to your liking, or import my personal terminal profile (instructions below).

 ## Terminal Profile